IT Governance DBA

 Not aligning IT governance with the company’s GRC teams

-To ensure consistency, Governance, Risk, and Compliance (GRC) functions should be properly aligned with IT governance.
+To ensure consistency, DBA graduates should ensure it should align with Governance, Risk, and Compliance (GRC) functions should be properly aligned with IT governance.
 Way ahead, collaborations along with alignment will help maintain a unified approach.
 Professionals will then be able to find appropriate solutions for risks across the company.

 Keeping track of lagging indicators

 When teams rely on lagging indicators, companies may not get a clear idea of the potential risks.
 Instead, if the team focuses on leading indicators, then professionals can act proactively.
-In contrast, maintaining a balance between both the indicators can help track progress.
+In contrast the professionals should aim at maintaining a balance between both the indicators can help track progress.
 Professionals can also address issues before they face consequences.

 Conclusion